Approximability and Rouquier dimension for noncommutative algebras over schemes: Introduction

 \subsection{Regularity}

-A conjecture by Bondal and Van den Bergh states that the category of perfect complexes $\operatorname{perf}(X)$ on a separated Noetherian scheme $X$ is strongly generated if, and only if, there exists an affine open cover of $X$ by rings of finite global dimension.
+A conjecture by Bondal and Van den Bergh states that the category of perfect complexes $\operatorname{perf}(X)$ on a separated Noetherian scheme $X$ is strongly generated if, and only if, there exists an affine open cover of $X$ by rings of finite global dimension\footnote{This remains true in the non-Noetherian setting but the statement needs to be suitably adapted, see Theorem \ref{introthm:coherent_alg_perf_strong_gen}.
+The statement using a strong generator for the category of perfect complexes as opposed to a perfect strong $\oplus$-generators is false, see \cite{Stevenson:2024}.}.
 Recently, this has been proven in \cite[Theorem 0.5]{Neeman:2021}.
-Key ingredients in the proof of loc.\ cit.\ is the concept of approximability for the derived category of quasi-coherent sheaves on a quasi-compact separated scheme (\cite[Example 3.6]{Neeman:2021b}) combined with results giving local-to-global statements for generation, i.e.\ \cite[Theorem 6.2]{Neeman:2021}.
+Key ingredients in the proof of loc.\ cit.\ is the concept of approximability for the derived category of quasi-coherent sheaves on a quasi-compact separated scheme (\cite[Example 3.6]{Neeman:2021b}) combined with results giving control on the pushforward of perfect complexes along open immersions, i.e.\ \cite[Theorem 6.2]{Neeman:2021}.
 We show noncommutative versions of these in respectively Propositions~\ref{prop:approx_for_dqcoh_coherent_algebra} and \ref{prop:compact_boundedness_noncommuative}.

-Another important consequence of approximability is Corollary \ref{cor:rouq_dim_via_approx_perf_alg}, this allows one to use the full machinery of arbitrary coproducts to construct `big' strong generators, and then conclude that they are strong generators.
+Another important consequence of approximability is Corollary \ref{cor:rouq_dim_via_approx_perf_alg}; this allows one to use the full machinery of arbitrary coproducts to construct strong $\oplus$-generators, and then conclude that they are strong generators.
+In particular, this allows one to make arguments about objects with bounded and coherent cohomology similar to statement that were previously only known for compact objects (i.e.\ \cite[Proposition 2.2.4]{Bondal/VandenBergh:2003}).

 A noncommutative version of this characterization regarding the existence of strong generators for the category of perfect complexes was posed as a question in \cite[Remark 0.22.iv]{Neeman:2021}.
 This brings attention to our first main result, which exceeds far beyond the scope of the remark loc.\ cit.